EricZinda/docsproto/PrototypeTODO.md

       - (done) Look through all the ResolvedLinks and see if they make sense
       - (fixed) There are many that use the format "#ArgumentIdentification" or "ErgSemantics_Design#non-scopal-modification"
     - (done) Put an error in siteerrors if we can't parse the site definition
-    - relative links don't always work
+    - (done) relative links don't always work
       - Theory:
         - I am fixing up the urls to be of the form ../ since they are relative and we want links of the form [text](foo.md) to be in the same directory as the referrer
         - If you just go to https://blog.inductorsoftware.com/docsproto/concept/, and all links are of the form [text](foo.md) it *won't* work since the relative link is added to the URL and goes one level too far up
         - If you go instead to the same page bug using https://blog.inductorsoftware.com/docsproto/concept/ErgSemantics/ it *will* work because it will not be added to that URL it will replace the last segment
         - https://ricostacruz.com/til/relative-paths-in-jekyll
         - https://superdevresources.com/redirects-jekyll-github-pages/#:~:text=JekyllRedirectFrom%20can%20be%20used%20to%20setup%20multiple%20redirects,from%20which%20the%20current%20location%20is%20mapping%20to.
-        -
+        - Solution:
+          - The solution is to make sure going to https://blog.inductorsoftware.com/docsproto/concept redirects to the home page that is defined there
     - Some images are broken
       - Github camo is used: https://github.com/atmos/camo by default in WIKI, this doesn't happen on github pages
       - https://github.blog/2014-01-28-proxying-user-images/